Software as a Medical Device (SaMD): Regulatory Guide

 ISO 14971Risk managementIdentifies, evaluates, and mitigates software-related hazards.

-5 Best Practices for SaMD Development
+5 Best Practices for Successful Software as a Medical Device Development

 SaMD development follows the same principles as other types of software.
-However, success depends on a structured process that incorporates the standards mentioned above.
+However, success depends on a structured process that incorporates the regulatory standards described above.
+It also requires applying best practices that address the complexity of products designed for high-risk medical environments.

 1